 DR. EDWARD FUTCHER serves as a director.
-Dr. Futcher holds a BSc. in Physics and a PhD. in Physics from the University of London and has extensive experience in engineering and management in high technology companies.
+Dr. Futcher holds a B.S. and Ph.D. in Physics from the University of London, as well as a post-graduate certificate in international securities, investment and banking from the ICMA Centre, University of Reading, and has extensive experience in engineering and management in high technology companies.
 Since 1997, Dr. Futcher has held non-executive directorships with a variety of private companies.
 He co-founded Azima, Inc. in 2003, a company that provides advanced machine diagnosis to large industrial facilities and, from 2003 to 2008, served as its Vice President of Engineering with responsibility for the engineering, information technology and customer support groups.
 Prior to that, from 1997 to 2003, Dr. Futcher served as Vice President of Technology of interWAVE Communications International, Ltd., a company providing GSM and CDMA cellular infrastructure equipment, where he was responsible for operational management of acquisitions and interim management of the worldwide research and development organization.
-From 1997, Dr. Futcher also served as Vice President of Engineering of interWAVE Communications.
-From 1997, Dr. Futcher is qualified to serve as a Director of the Company based on his extensive commercial and management experience in dynamic and fast growing companies.
+From 1997 to 1999, Dr. Futcher also served as Vice President of Engineering of interWAVE Communications.
+From 1994 to 1997, Dr. Futcher was Director of Engineering at Tellabs, Inc., a telecommunications equipment supplier.
+Our board of directors believes that Dr. Futcher is qualified to serve as a director of the Company based on his extensive commercial and management experience in dynamic and fast growing companies.